Jeff-Saler/Web-Novel-Editor/README.md

 ##### * Beauty and the Bodyguard: http://gravitytales.com/novel/beauty-and-the-bodyguard
 ##### * Godly Model Creator: http://gravitytales.com/novel/godly-model-creator

+I picked these novels because they have a multitude of similarities while being very different.
+The genres, time periods and story lines and vocabulary of the author vary greatly.

 I then found the original Chinese versions of these 1000 chapters.
 From their various hosting sites in China.

 ##### Web Scraping code for each novel can be found in (src folder link)